Generic Name: Quetiapine Extended-Release Tablets (kwe TYE a peen)

 - Drugs like this one have raised the chance of suicidal thoughts or actions in children and young adults.
 The risk may be greater in people who have had these thoughts or actions in the past.
-All people who take this medicine need to be watched closely.
+All people who take Seroquel XR (quetiapine extended-release tablets) need to be watched closely.
 Call the doctor right away if signs like low mood (depression), nervousness, restlessness, grouchiness, panic attacks, or changes in mood or actions are new or worse.
 Call the doctor right away if any thoughts or actions of suicide occur.

 - This medicine is not approved for use in children younger than 10 years of age.
 Talk with the doctor.